imagej/imagej.github.io/_pages/libs/imglib2/matlab.md

 ## Creating a new ImgLib2 image in MATLAB

 In [MATLAB](/scripting/matlab), we are limited to native type images (float, uint8, uint16, ...) represented as native arrays.
-The matching ImgLib2 container for this is the {% include github repo='imglib' path='core/src/main/java/net/imglib2/img/array/ArrayImg.java' label='ArrayImg' %}.
+The matching ImgLib2 container for this is the {% include github repo='imglib' branch='master' path='core/src/main/java/net/imglib2/img/array/ArrayImg.java' label='ArrayImg' %}.

 Because ImgLib2 authors wrote nice static utilities, our work is relatively easy.
 The class `ArrayImgs` has all the methods you need, one per native type.